-During the first quarter of fiscal year 2002, sales to our top five customers accounted for approximately 36% of our revenues, with the top customer accounting for 17% of our revenues.
+During fiscal year 2004, sales to our top five customers accounted for approximately 40% of our revenues, with our largest customers, Sam's Club and Costco Wholesale Corp., each accounting for approximately 12% of our revenues.
 We expect that, for the foreseeable future, a limited number of customers may continue to account for a substantial portion of our net revenues.
 We may experience changes in the composition of our customer base, as Apio and Landec Ag have experienced in the past.
 We do not have long-term purchase agreements with any of our customers.
 The reduction, delay or cancellation of orders from one or more major customers for any reason or the loss of one or more of our major customers could materially and adversely affect our business, operating results and financial condition.
 In addition, since some of the products processed by Apio at its Guadalupe, California facility are often sole sourced to its customers, our operating results could be adversely affected if one or more of our major customers were to develop other sources of supply.
-There can be no assurance that our current customers will continue to place orders, that orders by existing customers will not be canceled or will continue at the levels of previous periods or that we will be able to obtain orders from new customers.
+Our current customers may not continue to place orders, orders by existing customers may be canceled or may not continue at the levels of previous periods or we may not be able to obtain orders from new customers.

-Our Sale of Some Products May Increase Our Exposure to Product Liability Claims

-The testing, manufacturing, marketing, and sale of the products we develop involves an inherent risk of allegations of product liability.
-While no product liability claims have been made against us to date, if any product liability claims were made and adverse judgments obtained, they could have a material adverse effect on our business, operating results and financial condition.
-Although we have taken and intend to continue to take what we believe are appropriate precautions to minimize exposure to product liability claims, there can be no assurance that we will avoid significant liability.
+Our Sale of Some Products May Increase Our Exposure to Product Liability Claims substantial costs in responding to complaints or litigation regarding our products and our product brand image could be materially damaged.
+Either event may have a material adverse effect on our business, operating results and financial condition.
+Although we have taken and intend to continue to take what we believe are appropriate precautions to minimize exposure to product liability claims, we may not be able to avoid significant liability.
 We currently maintain product liability insurance with limits in the amount of \$41.0 million per occurrence and \$42.0 million in the annual aggregate.
-There can be no assurance that the coverage is adequate or will continue to be available at an acceptable cost, if at all.
+Our coverage may not be adequate or may not continue to be available at an acceptable cost, if at all.
 A product liability claim, product recall or other claim with respect to uninsured liabilities or in excess of insured liabilities could have a material adverse effect on our business, operating results and financial condition.